developmentseed/eoAPI/docs/src/intro.md

 .venv/bin/uvicorn eoapi.{SERVICE}.app:app --port 8000 --reload
 ```

+!!! danger

-Note: services might have incompatible dependencies which you can resolve by using virtual environement per service
+    Python applications might have incompatible dependencies which you can resolve by using virtual environment *per application*